mistio/mist.tests/README.md

 Assuming you already have a core installation up and running, to run a specific API test suite, e.g. the machine tests, you need to run

-./bin/py.test tests/api/core/machine_test.py
+pytest tests/api/io/machines.py

 while for a GUI tests suite you should do

-./bin/behave -k tests/gui/core/pr/features/
+behave -k tests/gui/core/pr/features/

 and if you want to run a specific suite, you can specify it using tags

-./bin/behave -k --tags=machines tests/gui/core/pr/features/
+behave -k --tags=machines tests/gui/core/pr/features/

 ##### Docker

-In order to run the following examples you should be inside the /mist.core directory of the fullstack container.
+In order to run the following examples you should be inside the /mist.core directory and run ./init.sh -t.
+Tests use the tests_base image.
+If the image is not found locally, then it will be downloaded.

-In order to run the api tests you should run a command like this:
+In order to run the api tests you should run:

-/core.env/bin/py.test -s tests/api/core/machine_test.py
+./run_tests.sh -api

+If you want a specific suite, then you should run:

+./run_tests.sh -api clouds

-In order to run the gui tests you should run something like this:
+In order to run a suite of the gui tests you should run:
-/core.env/bin/behave -k --stop --tags=clouds tests/gui/core/pr/features

-The -k flag will not show the features of tests that will not be executed and the --stop flag will stop the execution if one scenario fails
+./run_tests.sh -gui machines

 ### Test configuration